sazzad1779/Retrieval_Augmented_Generation/README.md

 ## Architecture
-To create a detailed explanation document based on your diagram for RAG (Retrieval-Augmented Generation), we can follow the three main sections you defined: Data Ingestion, Data Retrieval, and Response Generation.
+To create a detailed explanation document based on diagram for RAG (Retrieval-Augmented Generation), we can follow the three main sections  defined: Data Ingestion, Data Retrieval, and Response Generation.

 ![Rag diagram](assets/Diagram.png)